microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/windowsupdates-compliancechange.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Compliance changes represent a change to enforce policy such as approving content.
+An abstract type that represents a change to enforce policy such as approving content.

-This is an abstract type.

 ## Methods
 |Method|Return type|Description|